Modern Slavery Act Statement

 More general issues in relation to the running of this policy are reported back to the Management Committee as appropriate.

-This statement is reviewed periodically and is published on our website.
+This statement is reviewed annually and is published on our website.

 MANAGEMENT COMMITTEE APPROVAL